joshuanario/pepepages/public/perf_eng.md

 Generally, it's a choice between Student's t-test and Mann-Whitney U-test.
 I really like Student's work in statistics.
 I'm not a big fan of Welch's t-test, so I covered for Student's homogeneity requirement with Levene's test.
 Note that we are treating these samples (assuming these datapoints are benchmark results) as unpaired samples (aka independent).
 The following are commonly computed:

-*   Sample size of a and
+*   Sample size of a and b
 *   Mean of a and b
 *   Standard deviation of a and b
 *   Median of a and b